 E. coli symptoms depend on the part of the body affected and the strain of E. coli causing the infection.

-People with traveler’s diarrhea have abdominal cramping and watery diarrhea and sometimes nausea and vomiting.
+People with traveler’s diarrhea Traveler’s Diarrhea Traveler’s diarrhea is an infection characterized by diarrhea, nausea, and vomiting that commonly occur in travelers to areas of the world with poor water purification.
+Traveler's diarrhea can... read more have abdominal cramping and watery diarrhea and sometimes nausea and vomiting.
 Symptoms are usually mild and resolve in 3 to 5 days.

-Infections due to E. coli O157:H7 and other enterohemorrhagic E. coli typically begin with severe abdominal cramps and watery diarrhea, which may become bloody within 24 hours.
+Infections due to E. coli O157:H7 and other enterohemorrhagic E. coli typically begin with severe abdominal cramps and watery diarrhea Diarrhea in Adults Diarrhea is an increase in the volume, wateriness, or frequency of bowel movements.
+(See also Diarrhea in Children.)
+The frequency of bowel movements alone is not the defining feature of diarrhea... read more , which may become bloody within 24 hours.
 (This disease is sometimes called hemorrhagic colitis.)
 People usually have severe abdominal pain and diarrhea many times a day.
 They also often feel an urge to defecate but may not be able to.
 Most people do not have a fever.

 Because the infection is easily spread, people must often be hospitalized and isolated.

-The diarrhea may resolves on its own in 85% of people, usually in 1 to 8 days if no problems develop.
+The diarrhea may resolve on its own in 1 to 8 days if no problems develop.
 However, E. coli O157:H7 infection is often very severe and may cause serious problems (such as hemolytic-uremic syndrome) as the diarrhea lessens.

-Hemolytic-uremic syndrome is a complication that develops in about 5 to 10% of people (mainly children under 5 years and adults over 60 years) about 1 week after symptoms begin.
-In this syndrome, red blood cells are destroyed (called hemolysis), and kidney failure occurs, causing toxic substances to build up in the blood (called uremia).
+Hemolytic-uremic syndrome Hemolytic-Uremic Syndrome (HUS) Hemolytic-uremic syndrome (HUS) is a serious disorder that usually occurs in children and involves the formation of small blood clots throughout the body that block the flow of blood to vital... read more is a complication that develops in about 5 to 10% of people (mainly children under 5 years and adults over 60 years) about 1 week after symptoms begin.
+In this syndrome, red blood cells are destroyed (called hemolysis), and kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more occurs, causing toxic substances to build up in the blood (called uremia).
 This complication is a common cause of chronic kidney disease in children.

 E. coli O157:H7 infection may result in death, especially in older people, whether hemolytic-uremic syndrome develops or not.